fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-This field allows to override the default `503 Service Unavailable` HTTP status code by default.
+This field allows you to override the default HTTP status code (`503 Service Unavailable`) that is returned when a request is denied.

 </dd>
 <dt>duration</dt>